The Sims: The Sims FreePlay

 The Sims FreePlay is the first free-to-play version of The Sims, and was released worldwide on December 15, 2011, for iOS devices, and on February 15, 2012, for Android.
 The game made it to Kindle Fire in October 2012, to BlackBerry 10 on July 31, 2013, and Windows Phone 8 in September 2013.
 Unlike other Sims games, The Sims FreePlay runs in real-time and takes real-time to complete actions.
 Players can progress through 55 levels and unlock new content, create up to 34 Sims, build town map buildings, and complete goals to earn Lifestyle Points, Simoleons, Social Points, and XP (Experience Points).
 All of these (except for Social Points) can be obtained by baking, planting, going to school (only for preteens and teens), or working.
 To get Social Points, players will have to go to neighboring houses or add their Facebook friends.

 The Sims Mobile

 The Sims Mobile is the second free-to-play version of The Sims for Android and iOS, The Sims Mobile was announced on May 9, 2017, in a launch trailer with a soft launch for Brazil, and was released worldwide on March 6, 2018.
 It features multiplayer and story-mode elements in an attempt to offer a playing experience akin to the main Sims installments.
 On October 19, 2025, EA announced that The Sims Mobile would be shut down on January 20, 2026.
-The game was delisted from both the Apple App Store and Google Play Store on October 21, 2025, however remains playable to those who downloaded the game before it was delisted.
+The game was delisted from both the Apple App Store and Google Play Store on October 21, 2025, however remained playable to those who downloaded the game before it was delisted.

+Canceled

+SimsVille

+SimsVille was a planned spin-off combining the life-simulation elements of The Sims with the city-building gameplay of SimCity.
+First announced in August 2000, the game was canceled a year later in September 2001 due to quality control issues, with the team citing concerns that the gameplay became "less compelling" once cities were constructed.

+The Urbz: Sims in the City sequel

+The Urbz: Sims in the City was intended to be the beginning of a spin-off series for The Sims.
+However, due to disappointing sales, both a sequel and a PC port of the game were canceled.
+The sequel was eventully reworked into the console version of The Sims 2.

+The Sims: Town Stories

+In October 2024, footage of a previously unannounced mobile game titled The Sims Labs: Town Stories was leaked online from a playtest.
+The game was set in the town of Plumbrook and featured gameplay similar to other mobile titles such as Gardenscapes, with players completing quests and match-3 mini-games to collect resources used to build houses.
+In November 2025, the game was officially soft-launched in the Philippines, Australia, and South Africa.
+In March 2026, former designer Franci Dimitrovska revealed that the game's worldwide release was canceled and the development team had been laid off.